 “By partnering with a successful card issuer,” Rebecca began, “we were able to get a product out there that we felt confident in and utilized some of their best-in-class offerings.”

-Through Visa, the card offers other benefits as well, including the ability to add the card to digital wallets and payment programs like Apple, Android, and Samsung Pay.
+Through Visa, the card offers other benefits as well, including launching with the ability to add the card to digital wallets and payment programs like Apple, Android, and Samsung Pay.
+Since then, Ally has also added Microsoft Pay compatibility, further expanding the functionality of the card.

 24/7 Customer Support from an Experienced Bank

-Part of the company’s promise is to be “obviously better,” which simply means that when researching your options for banking, financing, or other products, like the new credit card, Ally offerings should stand out as a clear winner above the competition.
+The team at Ally works to ensure each customer is a part of the company’s promise is to be “obviously better.”
+Their goal is to make sure that, when researching your options for banking, financing, or other products — like the new credit card — Ally’s offerings should stand out as a clear winner above the competition.

-“There are a lot of cards in the marketplace that are really great products, but you have to pay a lot of attention to maximize your rewards, and we wanted to keep it easy,” she says.
+“There are a lot of cards in the marketplace that are really great products, but you have to pay a lot of attention to maximize your rewards, and we wanted to keep it easy,” described Rebecca.
 “So for me, that’s what being obviously better is.”

 Users Pleased with Ally’s Foray into the Credit Card Market